What Does Lumari Do? - Company Overview

 Employees: Not Found

-Teams leverage Lumari for a range of internal use cases, such as:
+Teams leverage Lumari for a range of procurement use cases, such as:

 How Was Lumari Started?

-Lumari was founded by Sam Lamba and Eshani Mehta.
-Sam Lamba, formerly an engineering lead at Google, played a key role in scaling AI-driven features for Google Meet and holds two AI patents.
-His background also includes engineering roles at Uber and Tesla.
-Eshani Mehta previously led payments intelligence products at Stripe and held positions at Robinhood and Snap.
+Lumari was founded in 2025 by Sam Lamba and Eshani Mehta.
+Sam Lamba, formerly an engineering lead at Google, led the development of AI-driven products that scaled to millions of weekly enterprise users and holds two AI patents.
+His background also includes engineering roles at Tesla and Amazon.
+Eshani Mehta previously led payments intelligence products at Stripe, working on systems processing hundreds of millions in volume, and held positions at Robinhood and Snap.
 Both founders have technical backgrounds from Duke University and UC Berkeley, respectively.
-They launched Lumari after observing firsthand at Google and Stripe that GTM teams were often underserved in terms of access to powerful internal tools, leading to bottlenecks and slow internal innovation.
+They built Lumari after recognizing that supply chain teams remain stuck in reactive "firefighting" mode—where a single delayed component can halt a factory or kill a product launch—because legacy tools were built for tracking, not doing.
+Lumari is part of Y Combinator's 2025 (X25) batch and is based in San Francisco.

 Who Uses Lumari?